SchoolOfFreelancing/Freelancing-On-Linux/README.md

 - Target Marketplace: Guru, Freelancer, Upwork

 ## Training Prerequisite
-🏋️ Candidates need at least one year of computer experience, strong English skills, and fast typing.
+🏋️ Candidates need at least two years of computer using experience, strong English skills, and fast typing.
 Dedication, patience, and focus are essential for training.

 🖥 A powerful desktop computer is needed with at least 300GB SSD and 16GB RAM (32GB/500GB preferred).
 Reliable fiber internet, stable power, a valid government-issued ID, and portable devices for instant communication are essential.